pelias/documentation/getting-started/002-search.md

 | `focus.point.lon` | 151.215281 |
 | `boundary.country` | ***AUS*** |

-The results below look very different from the ones we saw previously with only a focus point specified.
+The results below look very different from the ones you saw previously with only a focus point specified.
 These results are all from within Australia.
-You'll note the closest results show up at the beginning of the list, which is facilitated by the focus parameter.
-Pretty spectacular, right!?
+You'll note the closest results show up at the top of the list, which is facilitated by the focus parameter.

 > * YMCA, Redfern, New South Wales [distance: 3.836]
 * YMCA, St Ives (NSW), New South Wales [distance: 14.844]